augustas1/news-search/README.md

 ### Browser application
 To use it in production, SSL certificates should be setup, so no traffic data could be read by bad actors.

+### Search API
+Rate limiting should be implemented in the API to prevent abuse.

 ### Terraform
 To version cloud infrastructure and use it as code, Terraform could be used.